Jack-Eatock/3015_30/README.md

 Unzip the build.zip file, open up the folder and run the executable "Pirate.exe".
 The project will then open in a small window.

+##### From the Repo:
+ 1. Firstly download the repository.
+ 2. Within the project, navigate to x64/Debug and run the executable "COMP3016_CW2.exe"
+ 3. The game should start and you will already be able to interact!

 ### Architecture:
 - Skybox rendered in the background using a seperate shader
 - Lighting is calculated using BlingPhong